top of page

 Understand this is not going to happen overnight.

 It may be a cliché, but you must look at your diet in menopause as a marathon, not a sprint.
-Playing the long game will be far more beneficial to your health and your long-term goals.

 Secret 5: Declining Hormones are Largely Responsible for the weight around your middle